RaVeR76/BubbleBobbleBonkers/README.md

 ### **Time Left Discreptancy Within Score Calculation**

 * **Bug **
-For my score calculations, the time left when the level was completed did not match my 'time left' on the console log (it was 1 second out every time)
+For my score calculations, the time left when the level was completed did not match my *time left* on the console log (it was 1 second out every time)
 This was my code ```levelTot = countDown * points;```.
 I tried to figure out the reason but it stumped me so I just added an easy fix so I could move on.

 * **Fix**
-I changed the above score calculation code to ``levelTot = (countDown += 1) * points;`` just as a quick fix.
+I changed the above score calculation code to ```levelTot = (countDown += 1) * points;``` just as a quick fix.
 I know the 1 second difference is probably an oversight on my part but I'll figure it out another time.

 * **Verdict**